Back

 • Great user experience

-For a rough overview we used this simplified activity diagram.
+For a rough overview we sketeched this simplified activity diagram.

 image

-After we had discussed the application flow, we defined the following working packages.
+After discussing the application flow, we outlined the following work packages:

-1. The construction of a physical vending machine with a controllable locking mechanism
+1. Constructing a physical vending machine with a controllable locking mechanism

 2. Assembling the hardware and electronics

-3. Training of an artificial intelligence for product recognition
+3. Training an artificial intelligence model for product recognition

-4. Development of the backend system to control the electronics and the artificial intelligence application
+4. Developing the backend system to control the electronics and the AI application

-5. Development of a web app with communication to the vending machine
+5. Developing a web app that communicates with the vending machine

 So, we went to IKEA and bought one of the well-known EKET cube.
-With the fitting glass door and hinges, the cube provides the basic skeleton for the vending machine.
+With its matching glass door and hinges, the cube served as the basic structure for the vending machine.

 image

-We used a Raspberry PI 3 to control the electronics.
-The Raspberry PI 3 also has enough power to run the machine learning model.
-It also has an internet connection and can therefore communicate with the web app.
+We used a Raspberry Pi 3 to control the electronics, which also has enough power to run the machine learning model.
+The Pi’s internet connection allows it to communicate with the web app.

 Training of the machine learning model

-Google AutoML Vision is used for the product recognition.
-This can be used to train a machine learning model that can be used to classify images.
-The model is trained in the Google Cloud with a total of 150 images in different selections, combinations, numbers, rotations and positions of products in the vending machine.
+We used Google AutoML Vision for product recognition, training a machine learning model to classify images.
+The model was trained in the Google Cloud using a total of 150 images, showcasing different selections, combinations, quantities, rotations, and positions of products in the vending machine.

 image

-We trained the model with the following 6 products and labelled about 77 images for each product.
+We trained the model with the following six products, labeling about 77 images for each:

 ProductLabel Count